-In addition, a draft of DO-77-7 (in preparation) stipulates that the following actions must also be approved by a national IPM coordinator:
+In addition, a draft of Director's Order 77-7 (DO-77, in preparation) stipulates that the following actions must also be approved by a national IPM coordinator:

 - Any aerial application of pesticides [not a part of this Preferred Alternative]. - Application on area greater than 400 contiguous acres (as opposed to the current 2,560 acres permitted under existing NPS-77).